 Serve with little toasts for dipping.
 Makes around 8 servings.

-Hint: Don’t skip the cream cheese tempering step; slowly melting the cream cheese into semi-cooled soup broth prevents the cream cheese from curdling in the soup.
+Hint: Don’t skip the cream cheese tempering step; slowly melting the cream cheese into semi-cooled soup broth prevents the cream cheese from curdling in this White Chicken Chili soup.

 Variations